Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 But once you get past that stage, you’ll start to discover how valuable and necessary it is for everybody.

-If you feel undeserving and you acknowledge you have to work on yourself, the best thing you can do is do soul searching or self-discovery activities that can help you pinpoint exactly where you need to improve the most.
+If you feel undeserving and acknowledge you have to work on yourself, the best thing you can do is do soul searching or self-discovery activities to pinpoint exactly where you need to improve the most.

 Journaling is a great way to start your personal development journey because it allows you to recognize patterns, ask yourself deep questions, and improve yourself as a whole.